-2.1 Subject to the Customer purchasing the User Subscriptions in accordance with clause 3.3 and clause 9.1, the restrictions set out in this clause 2 and the other terms and conditions of this agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services and the Documentation during the Subscription Term solely for the Customer’s internal business operations.
+2.1.
+Subject to the Customer purchasing the Plan in accordance with clause 3.3 and clause 9.1, the restrictions set out in this clause 2 and the other terms and conditions of this agreement, the Supplier hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services and the Documentation during the Subscription Term solely for the Customer’s internal business operations.

-3.1 Subject to clause 3.2 and clause 3.3, the Customer may, from time to time during any Subscription Term, purchase additional User Subscriptions in excess of the number set out on the Pricing Page and the Supplier shall grant access to the Services and the Documentation to such additional Authorised Users in accordance with the provisions of this agreement.
+3.1.
+Subject to clause 3.2 and clause 3.3, the Customer may, from time to time during any Subscription Term, change their Price Plan and the Supplier shall grant access to the Services and the Documentation in accordance with the provisions of this agreement.

-3.2 If the Customer wishes to purchase additional User Subscriptions, the Customer shall notify the Supplier online as set out on https://yordex.com.
+3.2.
+If the Customer wishes to change their Price Plan , the Customer shall notify the Supplier .

-3.3 If the Supplier approves the Customer’s request to purchase additional User Subscriptions, the Customer shall, within 30 days of the date of the Supplier’s invoice, pay to the Supplier the relevant fees for such additional User Subscriptions as set out at https://yordex.com/pricing and, if such additional User Subscriptions are purchased by the Customer part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).
+3.3.
+If the Supplier approves the Customer’s request to change their Price Plan, the Customer shall, within 30 days of the date of the Supplier’s invoice, pay to the Supplier the relevant fees for the new Price Plan as set out in the pricing schedule agreed in writing and, if the new Price Plan purchased by the Customer part way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be prorated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).